WebOrigami/docs/src/content/language/templateDocuments.md

 ${ samples.ori/templateDocuments/inline.ori.html }
 ```

 Substitutions inside a template document are full Origami expressions so, among other things, they can reference other documents.
-In this case, the above template includes an embedded Origami expression that references a separate file, `inline.css`:
+The above template includes an embedded Origami expression that references a separate file, `inline.css`.

 ```css
 /* inline.css */
 ${ samples.ori/templateDocuments/inline.css }
 ```

+The result of the `inline.ori.html` template is a function that returns a string.
+(The function can accept a single parameter; see below.)

-If you have ask Origami to evaluate `inline.ori.html`, it will return the text with the results of all expressions inline:
+If you have ask Origami to evaluate the template, it will call that function and return the resulting text.
+The text will contain the results of all the expressions in the document.

+In this example, evaluating the function inlines the referenced CSS file:

 ```console
 $ ori inline.ori.html/
 ${ samples.ori/templateDocuments/inline.ori.html() }
 ```

-## Accepting an argument
+### Accepting an argument

-By default, a template document can be called as a function with one argument referenced with a `_` underscore.
+By default, a template document like this can be called as a function with one argument referenced with a `_` underscore.

 ```html
 <!-- bold.ori.html -->